 Fester Mudd will remind you of the good old SCUMM games like Maniac Mansion and Day of the Tentacle.
-The game’s pixilated visuals and verb/object design model will have adventure gamers feeling nostalgic about classic point-and-click games of the 90s.
+The game’s pixilated visuals and verb/object design model will have adventure gamers feeling nostalgic about the classic point-and-click games of the '90s.
 If you are new to adventure gaming, then you should play LucasArts games before enjoying this light-hearted adventure.

 3. The Lost City

 Inspired by Myst, The Lost City sports gorgeous visuals that look amazing on an Android tablet PC.
 The game’s stunning scenes have a story to tell.
 One really can’t take their eyes off of such brilliant artwork.
 Don’t just waste your time gazing at those spectacular scenes, though—you have puzzles to solve!
 Each scene provides fun mind-benders.